Peter L. P. Dillon

-Peter L. P. Dillon (born March 22, 1934) is an American physicist, and the inventor of integral color image sensors and single-chip color video cameras.
+Peter L. P. Dillon (March 22, 1934 – April 30, 2026) was an American physicist, and the inventor of integral color image sensors and single-chip color video cameras.
 The curator of the Technology Collection at the George Eastman Museum, Todd Gustavson, has stated that "the color sensor technology developed by Peter Dillon has revolutionized all forms of color photography.
 These color sensors are now ubiquitous in products such as smart phone cameras, digital cameras and camcorders, digital cinema cameras, medical cameras, automobile cameras, and drones".
 Dillon joined Kodak Research Labs in 1959 and retired from Kodak in 1991.
-He lives in Pittsford, New York.

 Early life and education

-Peter Dillon was born in Richmond, Virginia on March 22, 1934.
-He attended the University of Virginia where he received a bachelor’s degree in physics in 1956.
+Peter Lewis Presnall Dillon was born in Richmond, Virginia, on March 22, 1934 to Margaret (Knight) Dillon and Jesse William Dillon, and was married for 52 years to Ann (Wright) Dillon.
+He attended the University of Virginia where he received a bachelor's degree in physics in 1956.
 Upon graduation, he was awarded a Fulbright Fellowship at Cambridge University, England.
 He joined Kodak Research Labs (KRL) in 1959.